run-llama/create-llama/.changeset/poor-squids-hide.md

 "create-llama": patch
 ---

-Add Azure code interpreter for Python
+Add Azure code interpreter for Python and TS